jmacost5/cpp-528-fall-2021-group-01/README.md

 ## Overview Of Project for Change in the Neighborhood

-To conduct a thorough evaluation of the program's effectiveness.
+We'll conduct a thorough evaluation of the program's effectiveness.
 We'll look at whether two huge government initiatives aimed at revitalizing blighted areas in American cities have been effective.

 We'll gather the data needed for the research, run various models, and write a final report outlining our findings on the impact of two programs, We'll look at general patterns in neighborhood transformation from 2000 to 2010, then see if the communities targeted by the programs have had any greater success than they would have had without the billions in government subsidies.